Common BYOD Myths

 it comes to security.
 Good computer and Internet security practices are

-important parts of daily life, but many don’t realize that these practices need
+important parts of daily life, but many people don’t realize that these practices need

 to be extended to smartphone and tablet usage as well.
 Recent articles found in